MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--governance-and-compliance.md

 :::image type="content" source="media/microsoft365-maturity-model--governance-and-compliance/grc-competency-overview.png" alt-text="Governance, Risk, and Compliance Competency Levels":::

 See the [Maturity Model for Microsoft 365 - Introduction](microsoft365-maturity-model--intro.md) for definitions of the Maturity Model levels.

+> [!NOTE]
-Note: Some characteristics should, perhaps, be addressed a little more urgently than others; these have been marked with the 'Sparkles' emoji: ✨
+> Some characteristics should, perhaps, be addressed a little more urgently than others; these have been marked with the 'Sparkles' emoji: ✨

 ### Level 100 - Initial